airtorres/surevey2018_v2.0/README.md

 ### About

-This project is a continuation of project named [surevey2018](https://github.com/airtorres/surevey2018).
-On this project, the android mobile application is synchronized with Firebase as the remote repository of application data.
+This project is a continuation of project named [surevey2018](https://github.com/airtorres/surevey2018) - an Android mobile application built with the Ionic framework.
+On this version, the application is synchronized with Firebase as the remote repository of application data.

 ## Welcome to SUREVEY!

-**Surevey** is a survey-maker and survey results analyzer Android mobile application.
+**Surevey** is a survey-maker and a survey results analyzer Android mobile application.

 Before installing the mobile application on your device, make sure that your device have Android version 4 or higher.